 Blog: Perfect conditions

-So, we see little sunshine on the horizon… It is just bad – Maybe the time has come to give up?
+So, when we see little sunshine on the horizon it is just bad.
+Maybe the time has come to give up?

-Hold on a second – No not so fast
+Hold on a second – not so fast.

-I went to a seminar and heard the following story by the presenter quoting the ‘Ironman’ Trevor Hendy who explained
+I went to a seminar and heard the presenter relaying a story about ‘Ironman’ Trevor Hendy:

-“…when [Trevor] gets to the ocean to compete it does not matter if the wind is howling from the west or the rain is pouring down from the east or the water is freezing cold – the conditions are always perfect…”
+“…when he gets to the ocean to compete, it does not matter if the wind is howling from the west or if the rain is pouring down from the east or whether the water is freezing cold – the conditions are always perfect…”

-So, we need to identify these unique opportunities and how to take advantage of them.
-Hoping for the better is not a winning strategy.
+We need to identify these unique opportunities and how to take advantage of them.
+Hoping for the best is not a winning strategy.

-In business, it’s a team event.
-We have to choose an elite team of staff who will work the best for us in our race, in that environment, with its unique opportunities.
+We need to choose an elite team of staff who will work best for us in our race, in our environment, with its unique opportunities.

-So, when we have to hire new people, it’s an excellent chance to make the team better stronger and more suitable to these conditions.
-We need to get the right people on the team, people that can and will move the team forward.
+When new staff must be hired, it is an excellent opportunity to make the team better, stronger, and better suited to these conditions.
+We need the right people on board, people who can and will move the team forward.

 If the answer is not “significantly forward” then my advice is: